Evaluating the Effects of Structural Disorder on the Magnetic Properties of Nd$_{2}$Zr$_{2}$O$_{7}$: Introduction

 The presence of disorder can substantially renormalize interactions relative to theoretical considerations and support a complex local coexistence of states.
-For example, it has been suggested that intrinsic cation disorder in YbMgGaO$_{4}$ leads to the lack of observed magnetic order \cite{zhu2017}, while oxygen deficiency in Y$_{2}$Ti$_{2}$O$_{7}$ generates diffuse magnetic scattering \cite{sala2014}.
-Furthermore, the FZ-growth process can lead to dramatic differences between powder and single crystal samples, such as the extensive variation (even between different FZ-grown single crystal samples) of the heat capacity signatures in Yb$_{2}$Ti$_{2}$O$_{7}$ \cite{yaouanc2011,ross2012,bowman2019}.
+For example, it has been suggested that intrinsic cation disorder in YbMgGaO$_{4}$ leads to the lack of observed magnetic order \cite{zhu2017}, while oxygen deficiency in Y$_{2}$Ti$_{2}$O$_{7}$ generates a paramagnetic response \cite{sala2014}.
+Furthermore, the FZ-growth process can lead to dramatic differences between powder and single crystal samples, such as the extensive variation (even between different FZ-grown single-crystal samples) of the heat capacity signatures in Yb$_{2}$Ti$_{2}$O$_{7}$ \cite{yaouanc2011,ross2012,bowman2019}.
 As such, it is important to consider what sources of structural disorder are present in Nd$_{2}$Zr$_{2}$O$_{7}$ single crystals and how this disorder might be managed by modifying the FZ-growth conditions.
 The ability to modify the amount of disorder leads naturally to addressing how disorder affects the bulk magnetic properties, including the experimental signatures of magnetic moment fragmentation \cite{mauws2021}.